 '''

 class scrapy.utils.trackref.object_ref

+Inherit from this class if you want to track live instances with the trackref module.

 '''

-Inherit from this class (instead of object) if you want to track live instances with the trackref module.

-'''

-scrapy.utils.trackref.print_live_refs(class name, ignore=NoneType)

-'''

-Print a report of live references, grouped by class name.
+scrapy.utils.trackref.print_live_refs (class_name, ignore=NoneType) Print a report of live references, grouped by class name.

-ignore (class or classes tuple) - if given, all objects from the specified class (or tuple of classes) will be ignored.
+Parameters ignore (class or classes tuple) - if given, all objects from the specified class (or tuple of classes) will be ignored.